History of Alamogordo

 - Has the oldest zoo in the southwest: Alameda Park Zoo, established in 1898.

-- Home of Tularosa Basin Historical Museum, with artifacts and memories from early man to Alamogordo's entry into atomic and space age.
+- Home of Tularosa Basin Museum of History, with artifacts and memories from early man to Alamogordo's entry into atomic and space age.

 - Hosts the Toy Train Depot, some 90 years old, offering train rides around Alameda Park for kids of all ages.